Gas spring: Poor manufacturing

 Gas springs are often used in office chairs, truck tailgates, and wheelchairs, to name a few.
-A rare concern with gas springs is that if it is made cheaply, using oxygen as its internal gas, the oxygen will combust given enough force.
-This is because oxygen is a combustible gas whereas nitrogen is not.
-Oxygen is not flammable itself, however it will oxidize internal parts under high heat.
+A rare concern with gas springs is that if it is made cheaply, using air as its internal gas, the oxygen will combust given enough force.
+This is because oxygen, by definition, is the reason for combustibility, whereas nitrogen is not combustible and does not enable combustibility.
+Oxygen is not flammable itself, but it will oxidize internal parts under high heat.
 The internal parts of the gas spring, under great tension and heat, then explode with any oil or grease within the gas spring.
 An incident in 2008 involved an elderly man who suffered severe injuries due to a 150 mm rod forcefully ejected from the explosion of an office chair.

 There are a few common signs of failure for gas springs.
-To list a few: leakage of gasses, failure to support its weight capacity, unusual noises, excessive bouncing, and sagging.
+To list a few: leakage of gases, failure to support its weight capacity, unusual noises, excessive bouncing, and sagging.